Network Fundamentals Using GNS3

 This course will enable students to install and configure a basic GNS3 network lab that could later be used for other networking courses such as ICND1 and ICND2.
 GNS3 is an open source, free software option for graphical network simulations that support a variety of vendor devices.

-We will walk through installing, configuring and setting up a basic network in GNS3.
+This GNS3 training will walk through installing, configuring and setting up a basic network in GNS3.
 We will look at the limitations of it and discuss a few other options for setting up labs for your ICND1 and ICND2 Cisco Exams.

 What is GSN3?